-This guide is designed for NYU School of Medicine students.
-It provides direct links to key textbooks and online resources for the NYUSOM undergraduate medical curriculum.
+This guide is designed for NYU Langone medical students.
+It provides direct links to key textbooks and online resources for the NYU Langone undergraduate medical curriculum.

-Electronic textbooks can be found by searching for the title in the "Online Resources" search box on the library home page.
+Electronic textbooks can be found by searching for the title in the "Journals, Databases, and Books" search box on the library home page.
 Most required or recommended medical student texts can be found by searching through individual publisher holdings below.
-Links directly to books for individual courses are available in ALEX or by using the tabs for the course title on this page.
+Links directly to books for individual courses are available in Brightspace or by using the tabs for the course title on this page.

 Includes textbooks like Harrison's, access to Diagnosaurus, procedural videos, practice guidelines, and board review books